kuku-tss/IM-DTI-/README.md

 8. Random forest training After extracting the predictions, you can start training a random forest model using beiyes.py.
 9. After training the random forest, you can use the pridict_pred.py file to predict the final output.
 Welcome to use it, though the process may be a bit cumbersome, we will gradually improve it.
 There are some paths in the code that need to be changed to your own.
+In the data loading section, we also shuffled the test set, which is not necessary; you can remove it.